-A.3 The nickel-mediated trimerization of 1,2-dibromobenzene generates triphenylene.
-When the same reaction is applied to an enantiomer of F, (P)-F, multiple helicene G ($C{66}H{36}$) is obtained.
-Given that interconversion between stereoisomers does not occur during the reaction, identify all the possible stereoisomers of G formed in this process, without duplication.
-As a reference, one isomer should be drawn completely with the chirality defined as in the example above, with numerical labels; the other stereoisomers should be listed with location numbers and M and P labels according to the same numbering.
-For instance, the other stereoisomers of E should be listed as (1, 2, 3) = (P, M, P), (P, M, M), (P, P, M), (M, M, M), (M, M, P), (M, P, P), and (M, P, M).
+A.3 The nickel-mediated trimerization of 1,2-dibromobenzene generates tripheny-7pt lene.
+When the same reaction is applied to an enantiomer of F, (P)-F, multiple stereoisomers of helicene G ($C{66}H{36}$) are obtained.
+Identify all possible stereoisomers of G formed (without duplication) given that interconversion between stereoisomers does not occur during the reaction.
+As a reference, one stereoisomer should be drawn completely with the chirality defined using numeric and P/M labels (see example E).
+The other stereoisomers should be listed with location numbers and M/P labels according to the numbering in your reference structure.
+For example, the stereoisomers of E should be listed as (1, 2, 3) = (P, M, P), (P, M, M), (P, P, M), (M, M, M), (M, P, P), (M, P, P), and (M, P, M).